 When it comes to your student loans, one number you should be paying attention to is the interest rate.
 This will vary from loan to loan and could affect which offer you accept.
-In addition to varying numbers, you may also be offered a variable interest rate on one, and a fixed interest rate on another.
+In addition to varying numbers, loans can potentially offer you a variable interest rate for one, and a fixed interest rate on another.
 You might have to choose between the two.
 A variable interest rate changes with the market, but a fixed rate stays the same for the entire length of the loan.
 Here are some questions to ask yourself before picking between fixed or variable rates:

 Do You Want the Payment to Be the Same Every Month?

 A fixed interest rate gives you the knowledge of knowing exactly what your repayment amount will be every single month.
 There won’t be any worry about it being more than the month before.